pjdsant/spyclass/README.md

-# spyclass - Create using Microsoft .Net C# Application
-Console application to discovery ClassName, Handles and order on form by windows title
+# spyclass - Console application to discovery ClassName, Handles and order on form by windows title.